gsavr/Gatsby-Contentful-Cloud/README.md

 # Gatsby-Contentful-Cloud

-Project built with React.js, Gatsby, and Contentful -Built to showcase an image editing product with features pages for both image and video editing as well as show pricing for suscription tiers
+Project built with React.js, Gatsby, and Contentful

+- Built to showcase an image editing product with features pages for both image and video editing as well as show pricing for suscription tiers

 ## Link to Project